 Considering how critical their role is, it’s important for you to hire the right agent.
+Or you can act as your own agent; check out the Real Estate Exam Ninja.
 When doing your research, check their history and analyze if their license is in good standing.
 It’s better to be careful, especially if you are selling your tiny home for the first time.

 Similar Tiny Houses for Sale